 In our manuscript for Trends in Ecology and Evolution we will explore the specific hypotheses that can be tested by a combined study of ecological and population genetic theory, using simulated results to demonstrate how unique evolutionary/demographic scenarios leave distinct signatures in both genetic and ecological data, detectable by analyzing departures from theory.
-We will also discuss the methodological advances that have been achieved and will be required to achieve the most insight from this approach and a preliminary analysis of ecological data from an oceanic island chronosequences that highlights the need for combining perspectives from ecological and population genetic theories.
+We will also discuss the methodological advances that have been achieved and will be required to achieve the most insight from this approach and a preliminary analysis of ecological data from an oceanic island chronosequence that highlights the need for combining perspectives from ecological and population genetic theories.
 These methodological advances, many of which are underway, include both the wet lab and bioinformatic challenges of assembling and analyzing genetic data from many species simultaneously and the mathematical challenge of uniting two related but separate theories of diversity that operate at different scales, one molecular and one ecosystem-wide.
 We will also put forward two means of incorporating the time perspective explicitly as both molecular and ecological approaches are time implicit.
 The fossil record provides a time-averaged view with deep extent but coarse resolution.
 Chronosequences provide fine resolution snap shots of ecological communities in varying stages of assembly but their use is contingent on the assumption that similar processes have occurred throughout the evolution of the chronosequence.

 Barnosky, Anthony D, Elizabeth A Hadly, Jordi Bascompte, Eric L Berlow, James H Brown, Mikael Fortelius, Wayne M Getz, et al. 2012.
 “Approaching a State Shift in Earth/’s Biosphere.”
 Nature 486 (7401).
 Nature Publishing Group: 52–58.